Level Up Your Approach: 7 Winning Enterprise SEO Strategies for B2B Brands

 Targeting the highest-potential striking distance keywords can help you elevate your search presence relatively quickly—in weeks, not months—but only if you use the right platform.
 Relying on bare-bones SEO tools can get you there, but require significant manual analysis and data crunching.

 Just how much traffic can you gain?
-Our analysis found a five-position increase from 21 to 16 led to a 50% increase in traffic.
+Our analysis found a from 21 to 16 led to a 50% increase in traffic.
 However, five-position movement from 11 to 6 achieved over 5x those results—an impressive 273% traffic growth.

 4. Optimize landing pages for search and customers